STUDY JAPANESE ONLINE WITH NATIVES HERE

 Examples

-There are many words that use honorifics, we will leave more examples below, and some phrases so that you can study more deeply the bikago that is of great importance in the Japanese language.
+There are many words that use honorifics, we will leave more examples below, and some sentences for you to study more in-depth the bikago which has great importance in the Japanese language.

-It's important to remember again that words won't always use honorifics, and that you shouldn't use them in every word, and that honorifics can completely change the meaning of words.
+It is important to remember again that not always the words will use honorifics, and that one should not use them in any word, and that honorifics can completely change the meaning of words.

 Here's an example of a sentence where the word is spoken with and without the honorific: